zdgriffith/pev-photons/docs/source/setup.rst

     source enter_environment.sh

-in ``pev_photons`` to activate the environment.
+in ``pev-photons`` to activate the environment.
 Alternatively, if on an EL7 machine, use:

 .. code-block:: bash

     source enter_environment.sh el_7

 Note this redefines your python path, leaving the environment with ``deactivate`` will reset the python path to what it was before entering the environment.
-This will also add ``pev_photons`` to your python path.
+This will also add ``pev-photons`` to your python path.

 The exact package versions used are listed here: